yilmazuur/Service-Adapter/README.md

 var ws = ServiceIntegrator<ServiceClientFromProxyClass>.Integrate(integrationDefinition);

-After you create the "ws" instance, you can set credentials, certificates or consume service methods as ordinarily.
+After you create the "ws" instance, you can set credentials, certificates or consume service methods in an ordinary way.